-A combination mark is a great choice for pretty much any business out there.
+The combination mark is a great choice for pretty much any business out there.
 It’s versatile, usually highly unique, and the most popular choice of logo among prominent companies.

 An emblem’s traditional look might be favoured by lots of public agencies and schools but it can also serve any up-and-coming private business quite well, especially those in the food and beverage industry: think beer labels and coffee cups (Starbucks!).
 But remember to play it safe when it comes to detail.
-You still want a design you’ll be able to print neatly across all of your marketing material.
+If you still want a design you’ll be able to print neatly across all of your marketing material.

 There it is.
-A breakdown of all the types of logos out there I hope this has given you a more detailed explanation in to the world of logo design and just how much goes in to creating a logo.
+A breakdown of all the types of logos out there I hope this has given you a more detailed explanation into the world of logo design and just how much goes into creating a logo.